semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 ### `pattern-regex`

 The `pattern-regex` operator searches files for substrings matching the given [PCRE](https://www.pcre.org/original/doc/html/pcrepattern.html) pattern.
 This is useful for migrating existing regular expression code search functionality to Semgrep.
-PCRE "Perl-Compatible Regular Expressions" is a full-featured regex library that is widely compatible with Perl of course but also Python, JavaScript, Go, Ruby, and Java regex libraries.
+PCRE "Perl-Compatible Regular Expressions" is a full-featured regex library that is widely compatible with Perl of course, but also with the respective regexp libraries of Python, JavaScript, Go, Ruby, and Java.

 ⚠️ PCRE supports only a [limited number of Unicode character properties](https://www.pcre.org/original/doc/html/pcrepattern.html#uniextseq).
 For example, `\p{Egyptian_Hieroglyphs}` is supported but `\p{Bidi_Control}` isn't.